fireswah/THIS/README.md

 # THIS
 Tree Hazard Identification Simulation (THIS) Proof of Concept.

-See it here: [https://fireswah.github.io/THIS/](https://fireswah.github.io/THIS/) or scan the QR
+See it here: [https://fireswah.github.io/THIS/](https://fireswah.github.io/THIS/) or scan.
 ![THIS Demo](https://github.com/fireswah/THIS/blob/master/QRTHISGitPage.png)

 ## Project Description